top of page

 • Avoidance of emotional situations or social interactions

-• Challenges in forming or maintaining relationships due to emotional volatility
+• Difficulty maintaining relationships due to emotional volatility

 What Causes Emotional Dysregulation?

-• Mental Health Conditions: Depression, anxiety, PTSD, borderline personality disorder, and OCD often involve challenges with emotional regulation.
+• Mental Health Conditions: Depression, anxiety, PTSD, borderline personality disorder, and OCD.

-Now that you understand the various causes for emotional dysregulation, we can explore further how each neurotype is closely linked with emotional dysregulation.
+Now that you understand the various causes for emotional dysregulation, here's how emotional dysregulation shows up across different neurodivergent conditions:

-• Bipolar Disorder: Emotional dysregulation can show up as extreme mood swings, where you change back and forth between mania (high moods with euphoria) to depression (low mood states).
+• Bipolar Disorder: Extreme mood swings, where you change back and forth between mania (high moods with euphoria) and depression (low mood states).

-• Borderline Personality Disorder (BPD): Core features of BPD are related to emotional dysregulation, including an intense fear of abandonment, unstable relationships, and emotional outbursts.
+• Borderline Personality Disorder (BPD): Core features of BPD involve chronic emotional instability, unstable relationships, fear of abandonment, and emotional outbursts.

 • PTSD and Complex PTSD: Flashbacks and hyperarousal can cause emotional flooding, which can make it difficult to regulate your emotions.

-Neurodivergent brains have some structural and functional differences that influence how emotions are experienced.
+Neurodivergent brains have structural and functional differences that influence emotions.
 Some key areas of the brain involved in emotional dysregulation include:

-• The Amygdala: This brain area is involved in emotional responses.
-When hyperactive or over-responsive to emotional stimuli, which is sometimes the case for neurodivergent individuals, it can lead to heightened emotional reactions as opposed to rational decisions.
+• The Amygdala: There is an overreaction to emotional stimuli, which can lead to heightened emotional reactions as opposed to rational decisions.

 • The Prefrontal Cortex: Involved in impulse control and regulating your emotions, this brain is less active for some neurodivergent individuals, which can cause an individual to have a reduced ability to control their emotions.